5 Tips for Overcoming Fear of Driving After an Accident

 The mind and body are interconnected in ways that go beyond what we may initially think.
 Our thoughts, emotions, and physical reactions are all tied together in a complex web of interactions.
 When we experience stress or anxiety from a car accident, for instance, our bodies can bear the brunt of those feelings through a range of physical symptoms.

-- Massage can help improve circulation and promote relaxation throughout the body, which allows individuals to feel more at ease while driving.
+- Manual can help improve circulation and promote relaxation throughout the body, which allows individuals to feel more at ease while driving.

 - This type of therapy is also beneficial because it encourages deep breathing, which can decrease tension and promote relaxation.